pbouzakis/spak/doc/uncaught-errors.md

 ```

 ## Base Class
-YepApp comes bundled with a base class `UncaughtErrors` which you can extend for app specific behavior.
+Spak comes bundled with a base class `UncaughtErrors` which you can extend for app specific behavior.
 It does most of the work for you, but the sub class must implement 2 methods.

 ### Implement `listen`